ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/active/roadmap_DesignUX_17.md

 5. Establish a collaborative testing approach that leverages both AI automation and human validation

 ## Current Status
 The Design/UX phase roadmap has made significant progress in Phase 1: Core Component Validation, Phase 2: Integration Testing, Phase 3: User Experience Optimization, and Phase 4: Workshop Readiness.
-Sixty high-priority tasks have been completed:
+Sixty-three high-priority tasks have been completed:

 1. **Component Inventory**: A comprehensive inventory of all UI components has been created, organized by type and with descriptions.
 2. **Testing Checklists**: Detailed testing checklists have been developed for validating all UI components.